 THE XC SKI MARKET

-According to the study there were 5,317,000 XC skiers and 3.837,000 snowshoers in the US in 2022-23.
-The XC skiing gender showed 63.5% male and 36.5% female and there were 2.5 million skiers who were either new to XC skiing or returned after a year or more away.
-There were 2.2 million people who XC skied previously but did not XC ski last season.
-We can surmise that such a large segment of the population not going XC skiing or snowshoeing involves a combination of factors such as the weather, returning to work after the pandemic’s remote working, and typical lapsed skier issues (too far away, other priorities, do not have skills, etc.).
+According to the study there were 5,500,000 XC skiers and 4,.600,000 snowshoers in the US in 2023-24.
+The XC skiing gender showed 63% male and 37% female and there were 1.9 million skiers who were either new to XC skiing or returned after a year or more away.
+We can accept that the population not going XC skiing or snowshoeing involves a combination of factors such as the weather, returning to work after the pandemic’s remote working, and typical lapsed skier issues (too far away, other priorities, do not have skills, etc.).

 XC SKIER AGE CATEGORIES

-The age categories in the study findings showed that 28.5% of XC skiers were under the age of 18 and another 14.5% were between 18 and 24, which yields a whopping 43% under the age of 25.
-A chunk of XC skiers (45.9%) are aged 25 to 54 while older skiers aged above 55 were 11% of XC skiers.
-American population demographics show nearly 30% above the age of 55, so it might suggest that there is a higher number of older XC skiers than the study reveals or there are reasons that elders do not XC ski.
+The age categories in the study findings showed overall that 46% were under age 25, which is good news because more young people are coming into XC skiing which will sustain the sport into the future.
+There were 30.2% of XC skiers under the age of 18 and another 15.8% were between 18 and 24, which yields a whopping 46% under the age of 25.
+A chunk of XC skiers (43.5%) are aged 25 to 54 while older folks aged above 55 were 10.4% of XC skiers.
+American population demographics show nearly 32% above the age of 55, so it might suggest that there is a higher number of older XC skiers than the study reveals, or there are reasons that elders do not XC ski.

 XC SKIER EDUCATION and INCOME